 Follow all best practices for securing a vCenter Server system.
 Additional steps help you make your vCenter Server more secure.

-- Configure NTP
+- Configure PTP or NTP

 - Ensure that all systems use the same relative time source.
 This time source must be in sync with an agreed-upon time standard such as Coordinated Universal Time (UTC).
 Synchronized systems are essential for certificate validation.
-NTP also makes it easier to track an intruder in log files.
+PTP and NTP also make it easier to track an intruder in log files.
 Incorrect time settings make it difficult to inspect and correlate log files to detect attacks, and make auditing inaccurate.
 See Synchronize the Time in vCenter Server with an NTP Server.

 - Restrict vCenter Server network access

 Restrict access to components that are required to communicate with the